PrefectHQ/prefect/docs/getting-started/installation.md

 ## Installing for development

-If you'd like to install a version of Prefect for development, first clone the Prefect repository and then install in editable mode with `pip`:
+If you'd like to install a version of Prefect for development, first clone the Prefect repository, check out the `orion` branch, then install in editable mode with `pip`:

 ```bash
 git clone https://github.com/PrefectHQ/prefect.git